-- · To determine the content of the General Shareholders Meeting agenda concerning the appointment and dismissal of directors as provided for in the Corporate Law - To determine the content of the Board of Directors meeting agenda concerning the appointment and dismissal of the representative executive officer - To formulate an appropriate succession plan regarding the president and CEO and review it at least once a year - Proposal of election/dismissal of director candidates Proposal of election/dismissal of - representative executive officer Succession plan for CEO - Proposal of appointment/dismissal BOD chair and vice chair - Proposal of appointment/dismissal committee chair and members
+- · Proposal of election / dismissal of director candidates - Proposal of election / dismissal of representative executive officer - · Succession plan for CEO - · Proposal of appointment / dismissal of Board of Directors' chair and vice chair - · Proposal of appointment / dismissal of committee chair and members

 As of March 31, 2021, the Nomination Committee chaired by independent outside directors consists of six directors, five of whom are independent outside directors (of whom one is a woman).
-The committee has the authority to determine the content of the general shareholder's meeting agenda concerning the appointment and dismissal of directors.
-In addition, the committee has the authority to decide on the content of the Board of Directors meeting agenda concerning the appointment and dismissal of the representative executive officer and the authority to formulate an appropriate succession plan regarding the President and Chief Executive Officer.
+The committee has the authority to determine the content of the General Meeting of Shareholders' agenda concerning the appointment and dismissal of directors.
+In addition, the committee has the authority to decide on the content of the Board of Directors' meeting agenda concerning the appointment and dismissal of the representative executive officer and the authority to formulate an appropriate succession plan regarding the president and chief executive officer.